An Alzheimer's Disease Research Study

 Additional Information

-The ADEPT-4 Study will test how effective and safe a study medication, KarXT, may be in people experiencing psychosis related to Alzheimer’s disease.
-KarXT targets the M1 and M4 receptors, which is a new and different way of treating psychosis.
+This study will test how effective and safe an investigational drug may be in people experiencing psychosis related to Alzheimer’s disease.
 Our eventual goal is to establish safer treatment options to improve the lives of individuals with AD as well as their caregivers.

 You or someone you are caring for may qualify for this study if you meet the following criteria.